facebookincubator/velox/velox/docs/functions/spark/regexp.rst

     regexp_replace will throw an exception if ``string`` contains an invalid UTF-8 character, if ``position`` is less than 1, or if ``pattern`` does not conform to RE2 syntax: https://github.com/google/re2/wiki/Syntax.

-    regexp_replace does not support character class union, intersection, or difference and will throw an exception if they are detected within the provided ``pattern``.
+    regexp_replace does not support named ASCII character classes or character class union, intersection, or difference and will throw an exception if they are detected within the provided ``pattern``.

     This function is 1-indexed, meaning the position of the first character is 1.